 - Trust your game while playing and only change away from the course and not mid-round

-Check out our latest Ramside Hall Hotel and Golf Club deals.
+Check out our latest Ramside Hall Hotel, Golf Club & Spa deals.
 Call 0845 0 70 70 90 or email us today.

-Linda Jackson is our golf and travel writer.
+Linda Jackson is a golf and travel writer.
 Former associate editor of Great Golf Magazine, her work has been published in over 40 different titles, including The Guardian and The Wall Street Journal.